ModuleMaster64/MinibloxV4/README.md

-# Vape V4
+# COOK V4
-A performance enhancing tampermonkey script designed to improve the user experience!
+A Tampermonkey Script That Improves Miniblox! (by bypassing anticheat LOL)